gamemann/FPS-Threshold/README.md

 ## ConVars
 * **sm_fpsth_avgtime** - Calculate the average FPS for *x* seconds (*x* representing the CVar value).
-* **sm_fpsth_threshold** - If the average FPS goes below this average, force noblock on all players.
+* **sm_fpsth_threshold** - If the average FPS goes below this average, call `OnDetect()` forward.

 ## Forwards
-This plugin comes with two forwards to allow other plugins to interact.
-The forwards may be found below.
+This plugin comes with one forward to allow other plugins to interact.
+The forward may be found below.

 ```C
 /**